-Keep in mind that a device can only connect to one of these bands at a time so neither is delivering full gigabit speeds to a single device.
-Mainly, the extra band on the M9 Plus allows the mesh points to operate at full speed without needing to connect to the device and base router on the same band simultaneously essentially doubling performance compared to the M5.
+Keep in mind that a device can only connect to one of these bands simultaneously, so neither is delivering full gigabit speeds to a single device.
+The extra band on the M9 Plus mainly allows the mesh points to operate at full speed without needing to connect to the device and base router on the same band simultaneously, essentially doubling performance compared to the M5.

-When it comes to download speed, the Deco M5 will be enough for most people and will only fall behind on large downloads that can saturate a network over 500Mbps.
+The Deco M5 will be enough for most people when it comes to downloading speeds and will only fall behind on large downloads that can saturate a network over 500Mbps.
 It is possible to use the two models together if one area needs a stronger connection than another.

 A nice feature of the TP-Links Deco line is that all of these routers are compatible, making it easy to build a mesh with plenty of speed where you need it without wasting money on lower priority areas in your home.
-You can even add something like the Deco P9 to the garage or a basement that might have a weak wireless signal to the rest of the mesh thanks to being able to use your home's power lines as a backhaul.
-This can all be accomplished with an app on Android or iOS devices.
+You could even opt for a Deco set that can transmit over your home's power lines for the garage or a basement that might have a weak wireless signal to the rest of the mesh.
+Everything is set up with the Deco app and only takes a few minutes to complete the process.
 This app can customize all of the router's settings and help place additional mesh points in the most efficient area.

-The speed difference between these devices mainly comes down to the third 5 GHz band that's available on the Deco M9 Plus.
-This additional band can be used to strengthen the connection between the mesh network points without giving up too much speed.
+The speed difference between these devices mainly comes down to the third 5 GHz band available on the Deco M9 Plus.
+This additional band can strengthen the connection between the mesh network points without giving up too much speed.
+This mesh will be able to deliver results similar to other tri-band mesh systems like the Meshforce M7 or even the Eero Pro.
 A mesh network works by having the ability to intelligently direct data to the mesh point that's closest to your device.
 The speed provided by a third band helps a connection stay fast when connected to a remote mesh point.

-The built-in Zigbee smart hub contributes to the larger size of the TP-Link Deco M9 Plus compared to the Deco M5.
+The built-in Zigbee smart hub contributes to the larger TP-Link Deco M9 Plus size compared to the Deco M5.
 If you don't have a compatible smart home hub already, this can save even more space and reduce the complexity of your home network.
-This feature is not that useful for someone that has yet to hop on the smart home trend but in the future, this support can be convenient.
+This feature is not that useful for someone who has yet to hop on the smart home trend, but this support can be convenient in the future.

-Speaking of convenience, both of these routers are small enough that they can be tucked out of sight without compromising on the positioning.
-The matte white weather radar design on the top of the device does stand out a bit but should blend in well enough in any room of the house.
+Speaking of convenience, both of these routers are small enough to tuck out of sight without compromising on the positioning.
+The matte white weather radar design on the top of the device does stand out a bit but should blend in well enough in any house.